 A multicystic dysplastic kidney (MCDK) is the result of abnormal fetal development of the kidney.
 The kidney consists of irregular cysts of varying sizes that resemble a bunch of grapes.

 A multicystic dysplastic kidney has no function and nothing can be done to save it.
 This condition generally only affects one of the kidneys, the other healthy kidney will usually grow larger to compensate for the cystic one.

 Due to the increased use of prenatal imaging, many children are diagnosed before birth.
 After birth, a renal and bladder ultrasound is ordered to confirm the diagnosis.
 On ultrasound the kidney will appear as several cysts with no surrounding functioning kidney.
 In some situations a renal scan may be ordered to confirm that the kidney has no function.

 There is no treatment for MCDK.
-The MCDK will be monitored through a series of ultrasound examinations.
+The MCDK will be monitored by the experts in our Division of Urology through a series of ultrasound examinations.
 Most often, the MCDK will regress and disappear eventually, leaving the child with one healthy kidney.

 Reviewed by: Division of Urology